GuoqingZhang99/GqZhang.github.io/_pages/about.md

 About me
 =====
 I am current a Phd Student in Operation Research in North Carolina State University.
-And I am a recent Financial Mathematics graduate from NCSU.
-In 2020, I enrolled 3+X program (accelerate program) and came to NCSU Applied Mathematics and then switched my program to Financial Mathematics.
+And I grqduated from Financial Mathematics in 2021.
+In 2020, I enrolled 3+X program (accelerate program) and went to Applied Mathematics and then switched to Financial Mathematics.
+In my future work, I hope I will do some progress in Algorithm of optimization and Numerical PDEs.

 Education
 =====